We are the top provider of high-quality piano tuning

 Temperature changes and humidity cause the wood in your piano to expand and contract, leading to that undesirable sour sound.

-For an average piano, you should consider getting a tuning every six months to make sure that the sound is accurate.
+You should get a piano tuning every six months to one year to make sure that the sound is accurate.
 For pianos that are very heavily played, we recommend tuning four times per year.

 our springfield, mo piano tuning service is a flat rate of $115.